raylutz/daffodil/README.md

 # Python Daffodil -- Pydf

 (STATUS -- Note: This is an alpha release.
-The API is in flux.)
+The API is in flux.
+The name of the packet will be changing from Pydf to 'daffodil' and the class will be Daf.
+This change is not refected in the text below.)

 The Python Daffodil (DAtaFrames For Optimized Data Interpretation and Logical processing) -- Pydf package provides lightweight, simple and flexible 2-d dataframes built on